 You will require a professional Honda Diagnostic Scanner to reset your FCW system completely.
 It cannot be reset from any buttons on the vehicles.

 If you do not have any dealerships with access to the scanner, you do not want to take your car to the shop.
-You can try resetting the entire ECU by disconnecting both the battery terminals for 20 to 30 minutes.
+You can try resetting the entire ECU by disconnecting both battery terminals for 20 to 30 minutes.

 How Do I Recalibrate My FCW?